spread-ai/docs-appsmith-fork/docs/reference/querying-rest-api.md

 <ul>
-  <li><b>RAW:</b> Expects raw binary file data to be sent as the body.</li>
+  <li>**RAW:** Expects raw binary file data to be sent as the body.</li>
 </ul>
    <pre>{`{{ '{{ Filepicker1.files[0]?.data }}' }}
 `}</pre>
-<p>Use <b>RAW</b> if your endpoint can't accept multipart-encoded data and requires raw body binary instead.
+<p>Use **RAW** if your endpoint can't accept multipart-encoded data and requires raw body binary instead.
 Above, the <code>data</code> property of the file is passed to the query instead of the file object itself because the endpoint expects only raw binary data.</p>

 caution tip
 Be sure to turn off **JSON Smart Substitution** for this query in the [query settings](/connect-data/reference/query-settings).
 This option usually helps cast data into correct JSON, but it is problematic when used with RAW binary.